camilord/alphaone_api/README.md

-# alphaone_api
+# AlphaOne API Library
-AlphaOne API Library - Use this library to integrate with AlphaOne Building Consent System
+ Use this library to integrate with AlphaOne Building Consent System

 # Usage
 ```php